DhavalAjmera0718/Multiple-Email-Send-/README.md

-Sending Mai to Multiple Company
+Sending Mail to Multiple Company